Moog synthesizer: Components

-The Moog synthesizer consists of separate modules – such as oscillators, amplifiers, envelope generators, filters, noise generators, ring modulators, triggers and mixers – which can be connected in a variety of ways via patch cords.
+The Moog synthesizer consists of separate modules – such as oscillators, amplifiers, envelope generators, filters, noise generators, triggers and mixers – which can be connected in a variety of ways via patch cords.
 The modules can also be used to control each other.
 They do not produce sound until a workable combination of modules are connected.

 The oscillators produce waveforms of different tones and overtones, such as a "bright, full, brassy" sawtooth wave, a thinner, flute-like triangle wave, a "nasal, reedy" pulse wave and a "whistle-like" sine wave.
 These waveforms can be modulated and filtered to produce more combinations of sounds (subtractive synthesis).
 The oscillators are difficult to keep in tune, and small temperature changes cause them to drift rapidly.
 As Moog's early customers were more interested in creating experimental music than playing conventional melodies, Moog did not consider keeping the oscillators stable a priority.

 The Moog's 24db low-pass filter is particularly distinctive, with a "rich", "juicy", "fat" sound.
 The filter, based on pairs of transistors connected by capacitors arranged in a ladder-like layout, attenuates frequencies above a level set by the user, and boosts the frequencies around the cut-off frequency.
 When overdriven, the filter produces a distinctive distortion described as the "Moog sound".

 The synthesizer can be played using controllers including keyboards, joysticks, pedals and ribbon controllers.
 The ribbon controller allows users to control pitch similarly to moving a finger along a violin string.